Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 If you’ve got a DC-coupled battery, you’ll need a hybrid inverter to output AC power to the main switchboard and output DC power to the solar battery.

-Although the DC conversion rate may be a tiny little bit more efficient, you roll the dice on having a central point of failure.
-It would be wise to ask solar sales reps to help you calculate the cost of replacing a hybrid inverter against the cost of that 4 – 8% efficiency a DC-coupled system provides.
-We’d do it for you, but those figures will vary widely depending on your unique needs and goals.
-But it’s a great question to ask when you’re shopping for a DC-coupled system.
+Although the DC conversion rate is more efficient, you roll the dice on having a central point of failure.
+It would be wise to ask solar sales reps to help you calculate the cost of replacing a hybrid inverter against the cost of the efficiency a DC-coupled system provides.

 With something like an Enphase system with an Enphase IQ Battery 5P, or an Enphase solar system with Tesla Powerwall 2, you don’t have a central point of failure.
 The battery can fail and not affect the solar, and the solar can fail and not affect the battery.